A hairy paved road to Anticona Pass in the Andes

-Ticlio Pass (also called Abra Anticona) is a high mountain pass at an elevation of 4.818m (15,807ft) above the sea level, located in the Cordillera Central of the Peruvian Andes.
-The pass is said to be, incorrectly, the highest paved road in South America and it's traversed by paved Carretera Central Ruta 22, between Lima and La Oroya.
+Abra Anticona is a high mountain pass at an elevation of 4,824m (15,826ft) above sea level, located on the boundary between the Lima and Junin regions of Peru.
+The pass is incorrectly said to be the highest paved road in South America.

 Located high in the Cordillera Central of the Peruvian Andes, the road to the summit is completely paved.
 It is known as Carretera Central (Ruta 22).
 At the summit, there is a small bar and a parking lot.